cjconnor24/MobilePlatformDevelopmentCW/README.md

 ![Quake Trackr Logo](Documents/quaketrackr_logo.jpg)
 # Quake Trackr

-This application was designed and developed as part of the Mobile Platform Development module at Glasgow Caledonian University.
+This application was designed and developed as part of the [Mobile Platform Development module][2] at [Glasgow Caledonian University][3].

 The brief was to create a mobile application which consumed a data feed on UK Earthquakes from the [British Geological Survey][1].
 The earthquakes should then be displayed to the user in a meaningful way.